Gracie Mansion: Historic house museum use

 A renovation of the house commenced in September 1934.
 Park commissioner Robert Moses had hired Aymar Embury II to design a new porch and redesign the interior, in advance of the house's conversion into a historic house museum.
 Works Progress Administration (WPA) workers added new window sills, roof, clapboard, porch, and heating and lighting systems.
 None of the original furniture remained, but several organizations agreed to lend furniture to the house, and the Colonial Dames of America redecorated a room.
 The MCNY gave some musical instruments; the Metropolitan Museum of Art provided 10 paintings and 19 pieces of furniture, and lawyer Francis Patrick Garvan lent 61 pieces of furnishings.
 Central heating and electricity were also added.

 The renovation was completed in April 1936.
 The ground floor contained a porch, hall, living room, dining room, sitting room, and curator's room, while the second floor included a child's bedroom, three master bedrooms, and a caretaker's apartment.
 The rooms displayed items such as paintings, four-poster beds, drawers, Chippendale chairs, a piano, and other furniture from the early 19th century.
 The house attracted relatively few visitors, as the only nearby public transportation was the 86th Street Crosstown Line, a trolley (and later bus) line.
 A reporter for the New York Herald Tribune wrote in 1940 that the house "cannot hide from modern visitors its lack of running water and adequate heat" despite the ornate decorations.

-Early plans for the East River Drive (now FDR Drive) called for a double-deck section of the parkway to be built straight through the mansion's lawn.
+Early plans for the FDR Drive (then the East River Drive) called for a double-deck section of the parkway to be built straight through the mansion's lawn.
 At the urging of Manhattan borough president Stanley M. Isaacs, this segment was changed to a tunnel in 1938.
 The tunnel's design was intended to preserve the slope of the hill between the mansion and the waterfront, as well as the views from the mansion.
 Even so, the parkway effectively cut off the mansion from the waterfront.
 Work on a double-deck section of tunnel, which traveled within 20 yd of Gracie Mansion, began in February 1940, and the tunnel was finished that June.
 During the construction of the tunnel, many of the mansion's artifacts had to be placed in storage.
 Members of the public suggested converting the house for other purposes, including a nightclub or a tea room.